Trismegiste/DokudokiBundle/README.md

 ## What

-It's a bundle based on Yuurei, a micro database layer with automatic mapping.
+It's a bundle based on [Yuurei][20], a micro database layer with automatic mapping.

 This bundle adds multiple features aside from the original mapping of Yuurei :
 3 others mapping systems (full magic, aliasing and mix of both), form components